The State Pension is a regular payment you can claim from the government when you reach State Pension age.

 If reading about the State Pension is making you think about your retirement income in general, we can help you with your planning.

-You can use My Retirement Planner to check how varying the amount you put into a private pension plan might affect your retirement income.
-It’s easy to use and only takes a couple of minutes.
-The planner is only intended to help give you a rough indication of how things are going, and whether your plans are on course.
+You can use My Retirement Planner to check how varying the amount you put into a private pension plan might affect your retirement income, alongside other sources like the State Pension.
+It’s easy to use and only takes a few minutes.
+And it’ll help give you a rough indication of how things are going, and whether your plans are on course.